Honor-and-Valor/Guild-Code/README.md

 He shall include its current list of representatives in his communication for journaling on the floor.

 ### §303.
 Duties of the Marshal when the House is in suspension
-When the House is suspended, the Marshal shall continue to transmit communications to it on its floor as thought it were not, for the purposes of maintaining transparency.
+When the House is suspended, the Marshal shall continue to transmit communications to it on its floor as though it were not, for the purposes of maintaining transparency.

 ### §304.
 Exiting suspension
 When the Marshal resumes the House, this will be considered a representative election triggering event under the terms of section 5 of this title and an election will be scheduled in accordance with it.